adriendzt/docs/docs/01_Linux/04_install_new_server.md

 Example of a network interface.\
 We see 2 interfaces: eno5np0 and eno6np1.

-We can configure eno5np0 for instance, edit /etc/network/interfaces with nano:
+We can configure eno5np0 for instance, it corresponds to the first ethernet port on the right side at the back of the server on this HPE.

+Edit `/etc/network/interfaces` with nano:
 ```
 # This file describes the network interfaces available on your system
 # and how to activate them.
 For more information, see interfaces(5).